top of page

 In the apocalyptic text of 4th Ezra, it speaks of the Mashiach, who, like Yonah HaNavi, rises out of the sea,

 “After seven days I dreamed a dream in the night, and behold a wind arose from the sea and stirred up all of its waves.
-And I looked, and behold this wind made something like the figure of a man come up out of the heart of the sea.
-And I looked, and behold, that man flew with the clouds of heaven and wherever he turned his face to look, everything under his gaze trembled, and whenever his voice issued from his mouth, all who heard his voice melted as wax melts in a fire…..After this I looked and behold, an innumerable multitude of men were gathered together from the four winds of heaven to make war against the man who came up out of the sea. . . all who had gathered together against him, to wage war with him, were much afraid, yet dared to fight.
-And behold, when he saw the onrush of the approaching multitude, he neither lifted his hand no held any spear or weapon of war, but I saw only how he sent forth from his mouth as it were a stream of fire, and from his lips a flaming breath, and from his tongue he shot forth a storm of sparks….and fell on the onrushing multitude which was prepared to fight and burned them all up, so that suddenly nothing was seen of the innumerable multitude but only the dust of ashes and the smell of smoke…After this I saw the same man come down from the mountain and call to him another multitude was was peaceable.
+And I looked, and behold, this wind made something like the figure of a man come up out of the heart of the sea.
+And I looked, and behold, that man flew with the clouds of heaven, and wherever he turned his face to look, everything under his gaze trembled, and whenever his voice issued from his mouth, all who heard his voice melted as wax melts in a fire…..After this, I looked and behold, an innumerable multitude of men were gathered together from the four winds of heaven to make war against the man who came up out of the sea. . . all who had gathered together against him, to wage war with him, were much afraid, yet dared to fight.
+And behold, when he saw the onrush of the approaching multitude, he neither lifted his hand nor held any spear or weapon of war, but I saw only how he sent forth from his mouth as it were a stream of fire, and from his lips a flaming breath, and from his tongue he shot forth a storm of sparks….and fell on the onrushing multitude which was prepared to fight and burned them all up, so that suddenly nothing was seen of the innumerable multitude but only the dust of ashes and the smell of smoke…After this, I saw the same man come down from the mountain and call to him another multitude that was peaceable.
 Then many people came to him, some of whom were joyful and some sorrowful, some of them were bound, and some were bringing others as offerings…” 4th Ezra, Chapter 13, The Old Testament Pseudepigrapha, edited by James Charlesworth, pg.
 553-554

 Tikkun Olam

 “This is because…the need for the mission of Mashiach ben Yosef came about as a result of the sin of Adam.
-In theory, had Adam not sinned and brought about tremendous spiritual damage to himself and the world, there would not have been a need for the tikun olam efforts of Mashiach ben Yosef, in every subsequent generation.
+In theory, had Adam not sinned and brought about tremendous spiritual damage to himself and the world, there would not have been a need for the tikun olam efforts of Mashiach ben Yosef in every subsequent generation.
 Mashiach ben Yosef thus comes to rectify that damage and return mankind to the state of Adam before the sin.”
 R’ Daniel Krentzman, Yonah as MBY [10]

 Returning to the Dove, the Zohar says,